afzals2000/spark-bigquery-parallel/README.md

 spark-bigquery-parallel
 =======================

 Google BigQuery support for Spark, SQL, and DataFrames.
+Given list of BigQuery SQL statement it will execute it in parallel additionally it can save multiple Dataframe to table in parallel.
 BigQuery Standard SQL is supported with default Staging BigQuery dataset region set to EU.

 ## Usage: